Frequently Asked Questions About Career Coach Academy’s 15-week CCMC Program

 The Certified Career Management Coach program has been approved by the International Coach Federation as an Approved Coach Specific Training Hours Program (ACSTH) for 30 hours of training.

 There is no additional fee for the exam.
-Those passing will receive a listing on the Career Coach Academy web site to promote your credentials as a Certified Career Management Coach, rights to use the CCMC logo (see below), and a display certificate suitable for framing.
+Those passing will receive a listing on The Academies’ Career Coach Academy web site to promote your credentials as a Certified Career Management Coach, rights to use the CCMC logo (see below), and a display certificate suitable for framing.
 In addition, the credential also makes you eligible for other opportunities that Career Coach Academy pursues on behalf of CCMC practitioners.
 To maintain the CCMC credential, 10 CEUs of coach-specific training (containing ICF core competencies) are required every two years.

 Individual format (one-on-one): Investment is $5,895 with payment three weeks in advance.
 Alternate monthly installment options include 4 monthly payments of $1479.
 Register here.